GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86 Assembly And C.md

 Every instruction has the following common structure:
 ```
-Opcode	    Instruction 	Op/En	    64/32-bit Mode       CPUID		Description
+Opcode	    Instruction 	Op/En	    64/32-bit Mode       CPUID		Description		Feature flag.
-					Feature flag.
 ```
+&nbsp;

 ___Opcode___  There can be more than one opcode for an instruction.
 In this column can be other notations aside hexadecimal numbers.
 For example `/r` indicates that the _ModR/M_ byte contains a _reg_ operand and an _r/m_ operand.
 The details are listed in the Intel Manual.

+&nbsp;

 ___Instruction___ gives the assembly instruction that can be used.
-They are more than just a rename of the upcode as they might include specific propertied for the instruction.
+They are more than just a rename of the opcode as they might include specific propertied for the instruction.
 For example, `re18` represents a relative address from 128 bytes before the end of te instrucion to 127 bytes after the end of the instruction.
 Similarly `rel16/re132` also represent addresses, but with the operand size of 16/32-bit instead of 8-bit like `re18`.

+&nbsp;

 ___Op/En___ is short for _Operand/Encoding_.
 It specifies how a _ModR/M_ byte encodes the operands that an instruction requires.
 If a variant of an istruction requires operands, then an additional table names _Instruction Operand Encoding_ is added for explaining operand encoding, with the following structure :
 ```